flhofer/dell_TB16_firmware/README.md

 The front jack is helpful for wired earplugs and a quick Video Call.
 Linux works without a problem.
 Since Ubuntu LTS 24.04, it also detects if a jack is not plugged in and removes it from the output list.

 ### 13. USB 3.0 w/PowerShare
 This valid quick-access front port has always-on power.
-It is ideal for charging phones or plugging hungrier devices.
+It is ideal for charging phones or plugging hungry devices.
 It also works at full power without a laptop being connected, so you can draw 7.5W with or without registering to the hub.
 I also use it to charge random stuff around the house, which doesn't even use the USB data lines.

 ### 14. USB 3.0
 As above, but without always-on power and a typical max of 4.5W, the device must register first to pull the power.